davetcoleman/moveit_tutorials/doc/chomp_planner/chomp_planner_tutorial.rst

 Prerequisites
 --------------
  1. You must have the latest version of MoveIt! installed.
-On ROS Kinetic you will need to build MoveIt! from source.
+On ROS Melodic you will need to build MoveIt! from source.
 A build from source is required as CHOMP is not part of the official release yet.
 It is therefore not included in the binary packages.
 We will go through the steps for doing this below.
  2. To use CHOMP with your robot you must already have a MoveIt! configuration package for your robot already.
 For example, if you have a Panda robot, it's probably called ``panda_moveit_config``.
 This is typically built using the `MoveIt!
 Setup Assistant <../setup_assistant/setup_assistant_tutorial.html>`_.

 Installing MoveIt! from Source